noahehall/theBookOfNoah/0current/scripting.md

   - generally you should always execute scripts in a `subshell`
     - variables, functions and aliases created in a subshell are only known to that particular bash session of that subhsell
     - when the shell exits and the parent shell regains control, everything is clean up and all changes made by the script to the state of the shell are forgotten
+  - use echo statements in any files impacting the current environment
+    - if an error is introduced, you know which file the is likely the culprit

 # gotchas
   - bash reads at least one complete line before executing any cmds on that line
   - bash invokes shell scripts in `non-interactive` shells
     - unless invoked without `-c` or `-s`
       - need to confirm this note, maybe it should say `unless invoked with`
+  - shell scripts execute in a previate environemnt,
+    - variables are not inherited by child processes (unless exported), so you have to `source` the file their defined in or `export` them from the parent shell

 # builtin cmds